 Day 4: Explore Oludeniz Beach & Kayakoy

-On Day 4, we looked at all of our options of things to do in Kas and decided on a day trip to Oludeniz Beach.
-This one of our favorite days on our trip.
+On Day 4, we looked at all of our options of the best things to do in Kas, Turkey and decided on a day trip to Oludeniz Beach.
+This is one of our favorite days on our trip.

 We headed out early to go to Oludeniz Beach towards Fethiye.
 It’s about a 2-hour drive from Kas along the winding coastal road.
 The scenic drive felt much shorter, so we didn’t mind.
 When we got closer to Oludeniz we began to see the paragliders in the area.
 It was so fun to see so many floating and gliding in the sky at the same time.
 We have paraglided here before and the paragliding companies have streamlined their systems to make it easier and faster to make the trip up the mountain for take-off.